fuinorg/opa/README.md

-opa
+OPA
 ===

-OPA - Open Project Assistant
+Open Project Assistant - A journey with DDD and CQRS.